leberrigan/MotusTagGuide/tag-basics.md

 movements.
 Active RFID tags use a battery for the same effect and have a greater range, but typically only in the 10’s to 100’s of meters.

-Light-level Geolocators (GLS tags) are a popular choice , first used by Dr. Bridget Stutchbury in Ovenbirds, they offer a method for geopositioning small migratory wildlife without the need of any receivers, instead data is logged on a small memory chip which must be retrieved from the animal.
+Light-level Geolocators (GLS tags) are a popular choice, first used by Dr. Bridget Stutchbury in Ovenbirds, offer a method for geopositioning small migratory wildlife without the need of any receivers.
+Instead, data is logged on a small memory chip which must be retrieved from the animal.
 This means GLS tags are only practical when the target individuals can reliably be re-trapped some time after they have been deployed.
 In addition, GLS tags use a combination of daylength